-- 1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
-In the case of components taken abroad, the student must request the Board of Examiners to determine the number of credits and the result under the condition that evidence is submitted as mentioned in section 1.
+- In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by course code, the associated study load (credits), the level (MSc), the results, the grading table, the date on which the results were earned and the date on which the statement was issued. - 2.
+In the case of components taken abroad, the student must request the Board of Examiners to determine the number of credits and the result under the condition that evidence is submitted as mentioned in section 1. - The student must provide the Board of Examiners with relevant information on the progress of the component and its assessment by the authorized body, including a statement on fraud.
+The Board of Examiners is authorised to request and obtain such information from the authorised body.